-- Begins with the story of Othniel, their first judge, in Chapter 3:1-11. - The short account is a synopsis of a recurring cycle in Judges: Sin, Slavery, Supplication, Salvation, Silence. - Each time Israel serves the gods of Canaan, the LORD allows them to be enslaved at the hands of their enemies. - Eventually they cry out to the LORD in their misery and he sends a deliverer and they experience a time of peace. - This cycle is repeated six times.
+- Begins with the story of their first judge, Othniel.
+Judges 3:7-11. - The short account is a synopsis of a recurring cycle in Judges: Sin, Slavery, Supplication, Salvation, Silence. - Each time Israel serves the gods of Canaan, the LORD allows them to be enslaved at the hands of their enemies. - Eventually they cry out to the LORD in their misery and he sends a deliverer and they experience a time of peace. - This cycle is repeated six times. - With each repetition of the cycle, the nation goes further from the LORD.
+Judges 3:9; 3:15; 6:7-10; 10:13-17 - Central theme revolves around individuals, chosen by the LORD, who deliver his people from oppression, brought about by their own sin. - Each judge is in some way a foreshadowing of the perfect Judge who brings perfect salvation. - Israel looked for One who would fulfill the promises of God to Abraham. - Each judge is clearly imperfect, but reveals truth about the Perfect One to come.

-- With the repetition of each cycle, it seems that the nation goes further from the LORD.
-Judges 3:9; 3:15; 6:7-10; 10:13-17 - Central theme revolves around individuals, chosen by the LORD, who deliver his people from oppression, brought about by their own sin. - Each judge is in some way a foreshadowing of the perfect Judge who brings perfect salvation. - Israel looked for One who would fulfill the promises of God to Abraham. - Each judge is clearly imperfect, each one reveals truth about the Perfect One to come. - Five Judges receive special notice of their exploits: - Ehud, Deborah, Gideon, Jephthah and Samson
+• Five Judges receive special notice with longer narratives of their exploits: Ehud, Deborah, Gideon, Jephthah and Samson